If you’re trying to help your child master their math facts, forget the drills and worksheets and play some of these fun games instead!

 With a variety of card games catering to different math concepts, the PowerPack Bundle by Greg Tang Math Games is an excellent resource for building and reinforcing math fact fluency and having fun while doing so!
 With this bundle, kids can practice addition and subtraction facts, multiplication facts, fractions, money, and measurement.

 In addition to simple math facts, Dragonwood also introduces children to the basics of probability.
-For younger children, counters can help them solve the math equations while early elementary students will be able to practice adding doubles and near-doubles, making sets of small numbers, multiplying, and calculating sums — all while capturing or “rescuing” various creatures.
+For younger children, counters can help them solve the basic math equations found in Dragonwood while early elementary students will be able to practice adding doubles and near-doubles, making sets of small numbers, multiplying, and calculating sums — all while capturing or “rescuing” various creatures.

 Cooperative games are always popular in our household, and this one is no exception.
 In Math Rush, players work together to properly sequence sums and differences in a timed challenge.
 This game is a fun and quick way to practice math facts since it encourages students to solve equations quickly.
 Building number sense is an added bonus!

-You can easily adjust the difficulty of the game by removing certain cards and/or playing without the timer.
+Don’t forget that you can easily adjust the difficulty of all the Math Rush games by removing select cards and playing without the timer.

 It’s rare to find a game that excels at combining several different academic subjects in such an engaging way, but Election Night has managed to do so very effectively.
-With two levels of play, this strategy-driven competitive board game helps children become more familiar with U.S. geography and civics while also practicing math facts.
+With two levels of play, Election Night is a strategy-driven competitive board game that helps children become more familiar with U.S. geography and civics while also practicing math facts.
 Due to its versatility, Election Night is a great game for a variety of ages.